longndt/vue-course/diagrams/course-roadmap.md

 ---

-**Next Steps**: Start with [Lesson 0: Prerequisites](../lesson0-javascript-es6/readme.md) if you need to review JavaScript fundamentals, or jump directly to [Lesson 1: Vue Fundamentals](../lesson1-fundamentals-setup/readme.md) if you're ready to begin!
+**Next Steps**: Start with [Lesson 0: Prerequisites](../lesson0-javascript-es6/readme.md) if you need to review JavaScript fundamentals, or jump directly to [Lesson 1: Vue Fundamentals & Project Setup](../lesson1-fundamentals-setup/readme.md) if you're ready to begin!